 Proactive people focus their efforts on their Circle of Influence.
-They work on the things they can do something about – a good example of this over the holidays would be: getting enough rest and exercise, organizing your kids, setting a schedule that works for your family, spending only what makes sense for you right now.
+They work on the things they can do something about – an excellent example of this over the holidays would be: getting enough rest and exercise, organizing your children, setting a schedule that works for your family, spending time on the things you choose.

 Reactive people focus their efforts on the Circle of Concern.
-Such as things over which they have little or no control: The weather, your mother-in-law’s opinions, the conflict between aunt Jean and cousin Bill(!), the desire to want to give to everyone, but simply not having the means.
+Such as things over which they have little or no control: The weather, your mother-in-law's opinions, the conflict between aunt Jean and cousin Bill(!), the desire to want to give to everyone, but simply not having the means.
 Gaining an awareness of the areas in which we expend our energies is a giant step in becoming proactive and reducing our stress levels.

 Our attitude changes everything.
 We have the power to focus on things in life that are not fair continuously, or we can focus on the things that are going well and accept that life isn't perfect and admit we will encounter daily challenges that most often pass quickly.

 Develop an Attitude of Gratitude

-REMEMBER, even if you can’t control the situation: you always have a say in your perspective of what’s happening, which influences your feelings.
-Take a closer look at how you are reacting to the situation.
+REMEMBER, even if you can't control the situation: you always have a say in what's happening, positively influencing your feelings.
+Take a closer look at how you are reacting to the problem.
 If you are focusing on restrictions, you will feel demoralized.
 That type of negativity makes you feel helpless and reduces joy in your life.

 - Your Breath